ehmicky/autoserver/docs/plugins.md

   - `created_time` `{datetime}` - set on model's creation
   - `updated_time` `{datetime}` - set on model's modification

+It is enabled by default.

 # Model authors

 The system plugin `author` automatically adds the attributes:
   - `created_by` `{user}` - set on model's creation
   - `updated_by` `{user}` - set on model's modification

+It is not enabled by default.

 What must specify what `user` means with the plugin options:
   - `model` `{string}`: user's model name.
 Defaults to `'user'`